How to Pull Off the Greatest Revenge on the Person That Did You Wrong

 When you do something spiteful, you might as well go to the other person in tears and lay down on the ground in front of them and let them walk all over you.
 You are letting them know that you are devastated and that they have an emotional hold on you.

 So we have established that the spiteful revenge, although briefly satisfying, is definitely not the best approach.
-Okay, so now what?
 By carrying the need for revenge, you are keeping yourself from moving on and healing.

-Well, personally, I think the only way to move on from this type of situation is to forgive.
-Talk about the hardest thing in the world!!!
-It is easy to forgive people you like, but to forgive someone who has betrayed you deeply and doesn't even care - you feel like why bother!
-I'll tell you why - for yourself.
+I think the only way to move on from this type of situation is to forgive.
+Talk about the hardest thing in the world!
+It is easy to forgive people you like, but to forgive someone who has betrayed you deeply and doesn't even care is much harder.
 Until you forgive them, you will not be able to move on.
 Instead, you will be trapped in a cycle of anger and resentment.

 Now, the forgiving part is not instant.
 It is not something that you can just wake up one day and say okay, I forgive them, all the anger and resentment is gone.
 You make the decision that way, but you have to remind yourself that you have forgiven them when the hard feelings swell up.
 Keep telling yourself that you forgive them, pray to forgive them, and eventually you will realize that you mean it and that you really do forgive them.